Option 2: Install from Source¶

 2. Install CKAN into a Python virtual environment¶

-Create a Python virtual environment (virtualenv) to install CKAN into (in this example we create a virtualenv called pyenv in our home directory), and activate it:
+Create a Python virtual environment (virtualenv) to install CKAN into, and activate it:

 Install the CKAN source code into your virtualenv.
 To install the latest development version of CKAN (the most recent commit on the master branch of the CKAN git repository), run: